Alyssa Monks: Work

-In Monks’ early works the environment comes forward, with some of her paintings featuring interiors without figures, or interiors in which the figure is only a small element.
+In Monks’s early works the environment comes forward, with some of her paintings featuring interiors without figures, or interiors in which the figure is only a small element.
 Her eye for these spaces explores the figure as both a form and a place.
 As her work evolved, her figures become more complete than their portrait counterparts, as Monks felt that she needed to be “as realistic as possible; It had to be specific and believable” as “this was the place where (she) was isolated and in total control.”

 Monks then preferred to alter the audience’s sense of space and immersion in her artworks.
 While her representation of the figure is often almost perfectly photographic in its depiction, she blurs and fuses layers of space to create immersive abstraction that feels uniquely intimate and provocative; she often includes the use of glass, clear vinyl, water, steam, and shallow spaces to distinguish a nearly invisible line between the foreground and backgrounds of her pieces.
 Monks’ most famous pieces come from her decade-long water series, where these elements are the most prevalent and recognizable.
 Monk's compositions also exhibit a quality of tension because of the way she of her use of the impasto technique.